 Ending the Neverending Bedtime Battles

-- Teri, mother to 4 year old Teddy
+- Teri, mama to 4 year old Teddy

 If only we could just create a consistent bedtime routine and be done with the battles!
 The age-old wisdom is correct: routines are important.
 You are already one step ahead by thinking through and implementing calming, consistent just-before-bed habits to help him wind-down.